• Courses

 When does it make sense to use gtag.js?

-Strict developers that do not allow tag management
+Strict developers who do not allow tag management

 Maybe you are working in a company with a very strict CTO or head of development who does not want to have any tag managers.